-I make a broken delivery of the business; but the changes I perceived in the king and Camillo were very notes of admiration: They seem'd almost, with staring on one another, to tear the cases of their eyes; there was speech in their dumbness, language in their very gesture; they looked as they had heard of a world ransomed, or one destroyed: a notable passion of wonder appeared in them; but the wisest beholder, that knew no more but seeing could not say if the importance were joy or sorrow;-but in the extremity of the one, it must needs be.
+I make a broken delivery of the business; but the changes I perceived in the king and Camillo were very notes of admiration.
+They seemed almost, with staring on one another, to tear the cases of their eyes.
+There was speech in their dumbness, language in their very gesture; they looked as they had heard of a world ransomed, or one destroyed.
+A notable passion of wonder appeared in them; but the wisest beholder, that knew no more but seeing could not say if th' importance were joy or sorrow; but in the extremity of the one, it must needs be.
 Here comes a gentleman that happily knows more.

-[Enter a Gentleman.]
+Enter a Gentleman.